longhorn/longhorn/enhancements/20260824-data-engine-ip-family.md

 `GetBackingImageDownloadAddress` and returns the primary `POD_IP`; it must not use storage-network selection or the preferred data-engine family.

-Kubernetes Service policy is independent.
-The optional `service.ipFamilyPolicy` chart value accepts `""`, `SingleStack`, `PreferDualStack`, and `RequireDualStack`.
-Empty omits `spec.ipFamilyPolicy` and preserves Kubernetes' default `SingleStack`.
-Dynamic Share Manager Services continue to be reconciled with `PreferDualStack`; generic Service creation is not globally changed.
+The setting covers data-plane traffic only.
+Kubernetes control-plane Services and their Helm chart configuration remain unchanged.
+Dynamic Share Manager Services retain their existing data-plane-specific reconciliation behavior.

 ### Related Issues